 The result is several adverse effects: the Internet line is utilized twice for the same traffic, in and out.
 The traffic takes an unnecessary detour which can only negatively affect application performance.
-The central firewall becomes a ‘choke-point’ when congested.
-For remote workers from International companies the impact on application performance may be even more severe.
+As a result, the central firewall becomes congested and converts into a ‘choke-point’.
+For remote workers from international companies, the impact on application performance may be even more severe.
 Their traffic often needs to take an “international trip” to reach the nearest corporate data center.
-Unless their company runs data centers near the end-user’s home country, the ‘double detour’ can cause severe degradation of application responsiveness.
+Unless their company runs data centers near the end-users’ home country, the ‘double detour’ can cause severe degradation of application responsiveness.

 Even without a VPN Client installed end-users can connect to the nearest SASE node: ‘clientless browser access’, sometimes referred to as SDP: The Software Defined Perimeter is a new approach to securing access to internal applications.
 It relies on software, not VPN hardware appliances, to deliver zero trust access for remote users.